jlu5/SupyPlugins/RelayNext/README.md

 * `relaynext add Your-relay-name #somewhere@overTheRainbow`
 * `relaynext remove Your-relay-name #channel1@networkOne`

-**All entries (channels and networks) are case-insensitive, duplicate blocking, and require at least 2 channels to relay between.** When the last two channels are removed, the relay is automatically deleted. **However, relay names ARE case-sensitive!**
+Relays are case-insensitive and require at least two channels to relay between.
+When the last two channels are removed, the relay is automatically deleted.

 Note: The `set` command **replaces** the relay in question, while `add` **adds** channels to it.
 Both will create a new relay if the name you specify doesn't already exist.